 Shiqi Guo is an LWP Fellow at the Labor and Worklife Program, Harvard Law School, from September 2019 to May 2020.
 He is a PhD candidate at the Graduate Institute of International and Development Studies in Geneva.
 He has been working on Development Economics, Behavioral Economics, Environmental Economics, and Political Economy.
 He has conducted a field experiment in a prison and studies the in-group favoritism among prison inmates.
 He has also studied the temporal and spatial pattern of the air pollution caused by straw burning fires in China.
 Currently, he explores the biographies of local Chinese politicians and examines how their policy preferences are shaped by their life experiences.

-Dr. Xi (Sisi) Hu is a post-doctoral fellow of the LWP at Harvard Law School.
-Prior to joining the LWP, Xi worked on infrastructure modelling in China in the course of her own research and as a consultant for numerous organisations, including the Latin American Energy Organisation (OLADE), International Finance Corporation (IFC), the Chinese National Development and Reform Commission (NDRC), UK-India Business Council, and Legal & General Investment Management.
+Xi's research at the LWP examines the impact of software on economic outcomes with a focus on jobs.
+In addition, she is looking at how climate change affects infrastructure investment decisions as well as the implications of climate change on the future of work.
+Prior to joining the LWP, Xi worked as a consultant for numerous organisations, including the Latin American Energy Organisation (OLADE), International Finance Corporation (IFC), the Chinese National Development and Reform Commission (NDRC), UK-India Business Council, and Legal & General Investment Management.
 She is the co-founder of the Oxford International Infrastructure Consortium (OXIIC), whose aim is to facilitate communication and collaboration on infrastructure between academics, policymakers, and practitioners worldwide.
-She holds a DPhil (PhD) from the University of Oxford, an MSc in Environmental Economics and Climate Change, and a BSc in Environmental Policy with Economics from the London School of Economics.
+She is also a co-author of "The Self We Choose (我们选择的自己)", a book published in Chinese that features the life stories of scientists from the largest ever all-women expedition to Antarctica.
+Xi holds a DPhil (PhD) from the University of Oxford, an MSc in Environmental Economics and Climate Change, and a BSc in Environmental Policy with Economics from the London School of Economics.

 Celine McNicholas is EPI’s director of government affairs and labor counsel.
 An attorney, her current areas of work include a wide range of workers’ rights issues, including labor and employment law, collective bargaining, and union organizing.
 She was a core member of EPI’s Perkins Project on Worker Rights and Wages Policy Watch, an online resource that tracked federal actions affecting working people and the economy during the first year of the Trump administration.
 McNicholas continues to monitor and analyze the Trump administration’s labor and employment policies.